New dates for free NHS Sickle Cell and Thalassaemia Screening Programme updates

 Newborn screening laboratories have started to use a new IT system that provides oversight of screen-positive babies from screening to specialist care.

-We have updated the sickle cell and thalassaemia (SCT) screening handbook on GOV.UK.
+We are pleased to announce the publication of the updated sickle cell and thalassaemia (SCT) screening handbook on GOV.UK.
+Thank you to everyone who took part in the consultation earlier...

 This study day is for non specialist nurses, midwives and health visitors working in SCT screening in England.
 Accredited by the Royal College of Midwives, I am pleased to say we are able to provide funding for eligible participants.